Fixing U.S. Bridges Across The Country Will Take 80 Years At Current Pace, Says New Report

 As bridges across the United States fall into increasingly dangerous conditions, this year’s report from the American Road and Transportation Builders Association (ARTBA) estimates that it will take 80 years — or more — to repair them.

 For individuals all across the United States, these bridges are a key part of workplace, school, or family commutes.
 However, the increasing deterioration of so many of the nation’s bridges — when contrasted against the slowing rate of repair — means that bridge closures and weight limits are likely to become more common in coming years, according to CNN.
 The ARTBA report found that of the 616,087 bridges in the United States, at least 47,052 of them are “structurally deficient,” meaning that they require urgent repairs.
 It is believed that these bridges are crossed by drivers at least 178 million times a day, most of whom are likely unaware of the poor conditions.
-Meanwhile, a full 38% of bridges were identified as having some level of repairs needed, including 1 in 3 interstate highway bridges.
+Meanwhile, a full 38 percent of bridges were identified as having some level of repairs needed, including one in three interstate highway bridges.

 Last year, the association predicted that current repair rates would mean taking 37 years in order to fix the country’s bridges.
 Since then, the speed of repairs has sunk to its slowest rate in five years.
 As a result, in 2019, this time estimate has more than doubled.